jpaldi91/fc3.0-01docker/README.md

 1. Install the same Linux distro in your WSL again
 2. Create a user with the same credentials as before
-3. Run `wsl —shutdown` in Powershell
+3. Run `wsl --shutdown` in Powershell
 4. Override the `ext4.vhdx` file that was just now created created for the file you saved before